Find below complete policy content or download the official directive.

 1. Post – Content an individual shares on a social media site or the act of publishing, commenting, creating, or uploading content (including audio, text, photographs, or videos) on a site.

 2. Social Media – A category of Internet-based resources that integrate user-generated content and user participation.
-This includes, but is not limited to, social networking sites (e.g. Facebook, Instagram, Pinterest), microblogging sites (e.g. Twitter, Nixle), photo and video sharing sites (e.g. Flickr, YouTube), wikis (e.g. Wikipedia), blogs, and news sites (e.g. Digg, Reddit).
+This includes, but is not limited to, social networking sites (e.g. Facebook, Instagram, TikTok, Snapchat), microblogging sites (e.g. Twitter, Nixle), photo and video sharing sites (e.g. Vimeo, YouTube), wikis (e.g. Wikipedia), blogs, and news sites (e.g. Reddit).

 I. DIVISION-SPONSORED SOCIAL MEDIA

-A. All Division-sponsored social media sites or pages shall be approved by the Chief of Police (or his designee) and administered by the Public Information Office.
+A. All Division-sponsored social media sites or pages shall be approved by the Chief of Police (or designee) and administered by the Office of Public Affairs.

 1. Develop the means to provide real-time, accurate, medium-appropriate updates using existing social media outlets;